salmanariffin31-create/receipt-to-form-ai-autofill/README.md

 6. Run the app
 streamlit run app.py

-Notes
+Notes:
-The .env file is not uploaded to GitHub for security reasons.
+-The .env file is not uploaded to GitHub for security reasons.
-If the Gemini API is experiencing high demand, extraction may temporarily fail.
+-If the Gemini API is experiencing high demand, extraction may temporarily fail.
 Try again after a short while.
-The extracted form is editable, so users can correct the AI output before submitting.
+-The extracted form is editable, so users can correct the AI output before submitting.